joshcherno/MARVELus/README.md

 Main Character
 Unique UPC
 The search results are pulled directly from the Marvel API, allowing access to real-time comic data.
-Users can add comics to their personal collections for easy management and reference.
+Users can add comics to their collections for easy management and reference.
 3. Personal Comic Book Collection
 Each user has a dedicated space to view and manage their saved comic books.
 Users can remove items from their collection or update notes about individual comics.